fritzem/TetrisGalaxy3D/README.md

 # TetrisGalaxy3D

 A graphical alternative to TetrisGalaxy using my linear algebra project.
-Run Game.java
+'Game' is executable class

 WASD moves camera